Assigns a unique lineage identifier (lineage_id) to every row and registers

 Character or

 NULL.
-Source file or system description.
+Source file or system description.- overwrite

 Value